Mount Taylor Nature Reserve

-Mount Taylor supports a diverse high quality woodland, which include the endangered Yellow Box-Blakely’s Red Gum Grassy Woodland.
-It has the largest ACT population of the endangered Small Purple Pea (Swainsona recta) and a variety of rare plant species.
-The reserve supports a rich but threatened woodland bird population as well as a large population of the vulnerable Pink-tailed Worm-lizard (Aprasia parapulchella).
-Mature eucalypt trees provide hollows as the perfect home for several species of birds and mammals.
-As it matures and produces seed cones, the Drooping She-oak (Allocasuarina verticillata), found on the drier north facing slopes will be a food source for the threatened Glossy-Black Cockatoo (Calyptorhynchus lathami).
+Mount Taylor supports a diverse high-quality woodland, which includes the endangered Yellow Box-Blakely’s Red Gum Grassy Woodland community.
+The reserve has the largest ACT population of the endangered Small Purple Pea (Swainsona recta) and a variety of rare plant species.
+Mount Taylor supports a rich threatened woodland bird population as well as a large population of the vulnerable Pink-tailed Worm-lizard (Aprasia parapulchella).
+Mature eucalypt trees provide hollows important for several species of birds and mammals.
+As it matures and produces seed cones, the Drooping She-oak (Allocasuarina verticillata), found on the drier north facing slopes, will be a food source for the threatened Glossy Black-cockatoo (Calyptorhynchus lathami).

 Getting there and parking